 Portuguese traditions of gastronomy and hospitality create Christmas meals that are abundant not only with robust flavors and hearty servings but also with divine delicacies and delicate nuances.

-Let’s sample below some of these traditional Portuguese dishes, a legendary culinary legacy.
+Now, let’s sample below some of these traditional Portuguese dishes, a true culinary legacy.

-Later when you visit Lisbon for the Christmas holidays, consider a food tour or hands-on cooking class or baking class in order to sample the delicious legends.
+Later, when you visit Lisbon for the Christmas holidays, we suggest a food tour, a hands-on cooking class, or a baking class to make and taste these delectable culinary traditions.

 Discover the best tour options and hands-on activities for foodies.